braze-inc/braze-docs/_docs/_developer_guide/banner_cards/integration.md

 ## Dimensions and sizing

-Here's some things to keep in mind for Banner Card dimensions and sizing:
+Here's some things to know about Banner Card dimensions and sizing:

 - While the composer let's you preview banners in different dimensions, that information is not saved or sent to the SDK.
 - The HTML will take up the full width of the container it's rendered in.